 If you select that No one can add new children, the My Children menu will only be visible to those who have existing linked children, but no Add child button will be visible.
 Those without existing linked children will not see the My Children menu option at all.

 The parent user experience when selecting Add child is that the Add child page is opened so that they can enter all of the relevant Details for their child, including contact details, medical and special needs information, Communication options and Photo/Video Consent.
 When the parent clicks Save Changes, the new child record will be added to the Children module in ChurchSuite and the child will automatically be linked to the parent (and to their other parent by virtue of any linked spouse/partner relationship).
 The new child is not auto-added to any groups.

-For some church members, seeing a My Children menu option every time they access My ChurchSuite can be a painful experience; especially for those that don't yet have children or who may be unable to have children.
+For some people, seeing a My Children menu option every time they access My ChurchSuite may be a painful experience; especially for those that don't yet have children or who may be unable to have children.
 Rather than turning off the My Children section entirely or setting your ChurchSuite account settings so that no one can add new children, a helpful, more pastorally-sensitive setting might be to Allow existing parents to add additional children.
 This setting means that only parents with existing linked children will see the My Children menu option, while those with no linked children will not see the My Children menu option at all.
-This does however mean that new parents who wish to add a first child will need to contact the church office to add their child; but once added and linked, the My Children section will then be available to them as an existing parent and they'll be able to add further children in the future.
+This does however mean that new parents who wish to add a first child will need to contact the office to add that child; but once added and linked, the My Children section will then be available to them as an existing parent and they'll be able to add further children in the future.
 We hope this suggestion is helpful.